European Journal of Neurodegenerative Diseases 2021; 10(1) January-June: 10-13

 Accepted: 29 April 2021

-ISSN: 2279-5855
+2279-5855 (2021)

-Copyright © by BIOLIFE 2021
+Copyright © by BIOLIFE

 This publication and/or article is for individual use only and may not be further reproduced without written permission from the copyright holder.
-Unauthorized reproduction may result in financial and other penalties Disclosure: all authors report no conflicts of interest relevant to this article.
+Unauthorized reproduction may result in financial and other penalties.
+Disclosure: all authors report no conflicts of interest relevant to this article.

-KEYWORDS: Vitamin E, anti-oxidant, brain, alpha-tocopherol, Alzheimer’s disease, Parkinson’s disease
+KEYWORDS: vitamin E, anti-oxidant, brain, alpha-tocopherol, Alzheimer’s disease, Parkinson’s disease

-Nutrients are necessary for the normal physiological function of humans and animals.
-Without the supply of Vitamin E and mineral salts, no metabolic process in our body, including the brain, could work (1).
-Vitamins, identified for the first time in 1912, are organic compounds necessary for good health and lifestyle (2).
-However, long before it was known, foods were necessary for animal life.
-To date, 13 vitamins can be synthesised in a laboratory and introduced in a regular diet, although our body produces some vitamins (3).
 Vitamins are classified into two large groups: water-soluble and fat-soluble (4).
 The fat-soluble vitamins are vitamin A or retinol; vitamin D or calciferol; vitamin E or tocopherol; and vitamin K (5).
-Water-soluble vitamins are: Vitamin B1 or thiamine; Vitamin B2 or riboflavin; vitamin B3 or PP and niacin; vitamin B5 or pantothenic acid; vitamin B6 or pyridoxine; vitamin B8 or H or biotin; vitamin B9 or folic acid; vitamin B12 or cobalamin, and vitamin C or ascorbic acid (6, 7).
-Vitamin E is considered the primary fat-soluble anti-oxidant of all vitamins and is involved in lipid peroxidation damage (8-10).
+Water-soluble vitamins include: Vitamin B1 or thiamine; Vitamin B2 or riboflavin; vitamin B3 or PP and niacin; vitamin B5 or pantothenic acid; vitamin B6 or pyridoxine; vitamin B8 or H or biotin; vitamin B9 or folic acid; vitamin B12 or cobalamin, and vitamin C or ascorbic acid (6,7).
+Vitamin E is considered the primary fat-soluble antioxidant of all vitamins and is involved in lipid peroxidation damage (8-10).
 Peroxidation is a reaction involved in ageing processes and other neurodegenerative pathologies and is harmful to cells (11).
-High-dose vitamin E can induce nausea, headache, fatigue, double-vision, muscular weakness and kidney issues in the central nervous system (12).
-Many studies on vitamin E note the effects of this anti-oxidant on brain tissues and memory, as it has been seen that it improves the brain-derived neurotrophic factor by antagonising some harmful compounds (13,14).
-Furthermore, vitamin E in the CNS prevents brain tissue oxidative damage (15).
+High-dose vitamin E can induce nausea, headache, fatigue, double-vision, muscular weakness, and kidney issues in the central nervous system (12).
+Many studies on vitamin E note the effects of this antioxidant on brain tissues and memory, as it has been seen that it improves the brain-derived neurotrophic factor by antagonizing some harmful compounds (13,14).
+Furthermore, vitamin E in the central nervous system (CNS) prevents brain tissue oxidative damage (15).

-Vitamin E, or tocopherol, is a fat-soluble vitamin with anti-oxidant properties, fights free radicals, protects the body from the damage of pollution and cigarette smoke and protects against the onset of cancer (16).
+Vitamin E, or tocopherol, is a fat-soluble vitamin with antioxidant properties, fights free radicals, protects the body from the damage of pollution and cigarette smoke and protects against the onset of cancer (16).
 Peroxidation is a reaction involved in ageing processes and other pathologies, such as neurodegenerative ones and is harmful to cells (17).
 On the other hand, specific vitamins such as vitamin E are neuroprotective and relieve neurological diseases (18).
-While there are no treatments to halt the progression of neurodegenerative diseases, a healthy lifestyle and a diet rich in anti-oxidants can undoubtedly improve the health and function of our cells (19).
-On the other hand, poor nutrition or malnutrition can cause metabolic and nervous system disorders (20).
+While there are no treatments to halt the progression of neurodegenerative diseases, a healthy lifestyle and a diet rich in antioxidants can undoubtedly improve the health and function of our cells (19).
+On the other hand, poor nutrition or malnutrition can cause metabolic and nervous system disorders (20) (Table I).
 To date, n.
 8 types of vitamins E, 4 tocopherols (a, b, g, and d) and 4 tocotrienols (a, b, g, and d) have been found in nature.
-Vitamin E is synthesised by plants that contain alpha-tocopherol in their leaves and is extracted as an oil (21).
+Vitamin E is synthesized by plants that contain alpha-tocopherol in their leaves and is extracted as an oil (21).

 Table I. Deficiencies of some vitamins that can cause disorders to the central nervous system (CNS).